-A dress code is way to ensure that your guests are dressed appropriately for the soirée you're hosting; and who doesn't appreciate cohesiveness?
-Unlike the late 19th and early 20th century however, no two people will interpret a dress code the same way – particularly when it comes to cocktail dress.
+A dress code is way to ensure that your guests are dressed appropriately for the soirée you're hosting; it's really that simple.
+Unlike the late 19th and early 20th century however, no two people interpret a dress code the same way – particularly when it comes to cocktail dress.

 This ambiguous dress code that occupies the fine line between smart casual and black tie is infamously difficult to execute.
-While we often think of cocktail dress as a mood more than sometime definite or tangible, there's no denying that sometimes a bit of structure is easier for some.
-Helping us to be neither over or underdressed, if you choose to believe in these labels.
-To help guide you on your sartorial journey, we're sharing our guide to understanding exactly what cocktail dress means to us – for both hosts, and guests alike.
+While we often think of cocktail dress as a mood more than sometime definite or tangible, there's no denying that sometimes a bit of structure makes the whole process easier – most of the time that is.
+Helping us to be neither over or underdressed.
+To help guide you on your sartorial journey, we're sharing our rundown to understanding exactly what cocktail dress means to us – for both hosts and guests alike.

 What does cocktail dress mean?

-As with most of the dress codes we now govern our lives by, cocktail dress rose to significant popularity in the twenties and thirties; when the wealthy households would enjoy pre-dinner drinks and canapés.
+As with most of the dress codes we now govern our lives by, cocktail dress rose to significant popularity in the twenties and thirties; when wealthy households would enjoy pre-dinner drinks and canapés.
 With any social event of that era, a designated dress code was absolutely necessary to fit the nature of the gathering.
-Given that cocktail party events took place in the hours between day and night, the cocktail dress code was birthed.
-Now, we understand cocktail dress as semi-formal attire that bridges the gap between casual daywear and the formalities of black tie and white tie.
+Given that cocktail party events took place in the hours between day and night, the time was ripe to come up with a fresh perspective on dressing.
+Now, we understand cocktail dress as semi-formal attire that bridges the gap between casual daywear and the formalities of black tie and even the rarer white tie.

 Dress length is important